Table of Contents

 - If the ratio of two numbers is a: b, then the number that should be added to each number to make the ratio c : d is given by

 - The incomes of two persons are in the ratio → a: b and their expenditures are in the ratio → c : d.
-If the saving of each person is S, then their incomes are.
+If the savings of each person is S, then their incomes are.

 - When two ingredients A & B of quantities q₁ & q₂ with cost price/unit c₁ & c₂ respectively are mixed to get a mixture c having cost price cm/unit then.